 The proposed Law Crushed Stone Extension is located immediately West of the existing licence on Part of Lots 6 & 7, Part of Road Allowance Between Lots 5 & 6 - Concession 2 - Township of Wainfleet, Regional Municipality of Niagara.
-The extension lands are bound by the Wainfleet Bog Conservation Area to the North, the existing Law Quarry to the East, residential properties located along Highway 3 and agricultural land to the South and residential properties located on Graybiel Road to the West.
+The extension lands are bound by the Wainfleet Bog Conservation Area to the North, residences located on Biederman Road and the existing Law Quarry to the East, residential properties located along Highway 3 and agricultural land to the South and residential properties located on Graybiel Road to the West.